bvbohnen/x4-projects/API Functions.md

   * context
     - String, the player context when this shortcut was triggered.
     - Either one of ["flying", "walking", "menu"], or the name of the open menu matching an entry in menu_names.
+  * event
+    - String, name of the event that occured.
+    - One of ["onPress", "onRelease", "onRepeat"].

   Usage example:
     ```xml